 As such, the use of triage continues to widen its scope, demonstrating adaptability and extensive relevance.

-Triage Beyond the Hospital: Its Application in IT and Cybersecurity
+Applying Triage in IT Support and Cybersecurity

 The triage concept, while initially established within the healthcare sector, has expanded its relevance to a variety of other areas that necessitate prioritization.

-Triage’s adoption across different sectors highlights its adaptability and efficacy.
-By applying it outside medical contexts, entities can allocate resources more strategically towards projects with immediate needs or those expected to yield substantial outcomes.
+• Entities can allocate resources more strategically towards projects with immediate needs or those expected to yield substantial outcomes.

 Triage in the IT Landscape